IKalonji/Polygon-Wallet-Network/README.md

 ### Installation

-#### NOTE: Please request CLIENT ID and CLIENT SECRET in order to test with the Web3Auth (Default values provided in app.component.ts file).
+#### NOTE: Please request CLIENT ID in order to test with the Unstoppable Domains (Default values provided in login.component.ts file).

 1. Clone the repo
    ```sh